aurelia/aurelia.github.io-old/_harp/docs.md

 <h3 id="customizing-the-navigation-pipeline"><a href="#customizing-the-navigation-pipeline">Customizing the Navigation Pipeline</a></h3>

-The router pipeline is composed out of separate steps that runs in succession.
-Each of these steps has the ability to modify what happens during routing, or stop the routing alltogether.
+The router pipeline is composed out of separate steps that run in succession.
+Each of these steps has the ability to modify what happens during routing, or stop the routing altogether.
 The pipeline also contains a few extensibility points where you can add your own steps.
 These are `authorize` and `bindmodel`. `authorize` happens before `bindmodel`.
 These extensions are called route filters.

 The sample below shows how you can add authorization to your application: